-Bruce Thurman was born in Chicago and studied architecture at the University of Illinois and went on to study art at the Beaux-Arts School in Paris.
+Bruce Thurman was born in Chicago, studied architecture at the University of Illinois and went on to study art at the Beaux-Arts School in Paris.
 Beginning at the age of 23, from 1971 to 1983, he worked as an architect in Chicago (Tigerman), Southern France (Prip-Buus), Paris (Andrault-Parat, Yves Roa) and New York (Lundquist & Stonehill).
 In 1981, he moved to Paris and began working full-time as a painter.
-In addition to his art work, his career includes design projects including decorative installations in private and public spaces as well as film posters.
-Thurman now lives and works in New York City.
+In addition to his artwork, his career spans design projects that include decorative installations in private and public spaces as well as film posters.
+He currently divides his time between Paris, Chicago and New York City.

 As a virtuoso of many techniques, when Thurman describes his paintings he says,

 “It’s difficult to have too many different styles going on in the same painting – they struggle with each other… but if you take that same painting, cut it half and hang them side by side, it works fine.
 The notebooks are a way of allowing maximum variety of expression.
 I can go from photo realism, to abstract expressionism, to gesturalism, to minimalism.”